-Enter detailed explanation of how you came up with the fringe benefits costs.
+Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.

 Fringe benefits include retirement (social security, Medicare, retirement, and other postemployment benefits), insurance, and a uniform dry cleaning allowance.
 In lieu of charging a fringe benefit rate, Michigan charges actual fringe benefit costs for each employee.
 Fringe benefits costs are projected by using average fringe benefit rates for each employee classification category.